Assembling your view…

 Crunching costs, sorting signals, rendering insights.

 What does daily life actually cost in Nashville?
 Start with the 28% rent-to-income ratio — tight but manageable for most households.
-On the category level, Healthcare (index 101) is where the real savings show up, while Housing (index 103) is the line item most likely to surprise newcomers.
+On the category level, Utilities (index 99) is where the real savings show up, while Housing (index 120) is the line item most likely to surprise newcomers.
 Income at $75,197 and homes at $429,861 round out a profile that ranks #1 for clear reasons.
 Solidly above average.

 Real talk: this looks affordable — until you factor in housing.
-In Nashville, the housing index sits at 103 — not a dealbreaker, but worth knowing about (though the trend is moving in the right direction).
+In Nashville, the housing index sits at 120 — above average and worth factoring in (though the trend is moving in the right direction).

 What to do with this data: use the ranking as a shortlist, then dig into the city profiles for trend lines and category breakdowns.
 The difference between #1 and #5 is often smaller than the difference between "good on paper" and "actually fits my life."
 Compare your top picks with our calculator to see real take-home numbers.